garageScript/v3/public/articles/what-happens-when-you-buy-internet.md

 These early chapters are extremely important because it is the foundation of how the internet works.
-I will start by helping you understand the steps you may have taken to get internet service (most people blindly follow directions to setup their modems and routers without understanding what they are doing).
+I will start by helping you understand the steps you may have taken to get internet service (most people simply follow directions to setup their modems and routers without understanding what they are doing).

 Then I will explain what happens when you visit this site ({% $hostname %}).
 I will revisit this over and over again, each time going a little deeper.
 In fact, the entirety of this curriculum is to teach you what happens when you visit a website, which covers many areas of engineering: front-end, back-end, fullstack, database, and infrastructure.

 If you don't understand something, there is a good chance many other students will struggle with the same question.
-So you feel any parts are confusing or difficult, please let me know and I will try to make it easier to understand.
+If any parts are confusing or difficult, please let me know and I will try to make it easier to understand.

 With your help, I want to constantly improve this curriculum and make it better for the next student.